spork-it/spork-lang/README.md

 ### As a User

-The recommended way to install Spork is via `pipx`, which isolates the tool environment while making the CLI globally available.
+The recommended way to install Spork is via the `install.sh` script or `pipx`, both isolates the tool environment while making the CLI globally available.

-**Prerequisites:** Python 3.10+
+**Prerequisites:** Python 3.10+ and pip installed.

 Using the `install.sh` script: